samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 *Adventure for Level 3 Characters*

 **Situation.** A few weeks ago, a [Red Dragon Wyrmling](/monsters/16993-red-dragon-wyrmling) drove a band of kobolds out of their warren to claim the place as its lair.
 Now some of the kobolds are causing trouble in the Cairn Hills.
-They’re raiding merchants, hoping the dragon will allow them to return home as its loyal servants.
+They're raiding merchants, hoping the dragon will allow them to return home as its loyal servants.

-**Hook.** A merchant named Nondy Barducks (a Lawful Neutral, gnome [Commoner](/monsters/16829-commoner)) hires the characters to escort his wagon to the remote mining village of Diamond Lake, which happens to be near the dragon’s new lair.
+**Hook.** A merchant named Nondy Barducks (a Lawful Neutral, gnome [Commoner](/monsters/16829-commoner)) hires the characters to escort his wagon to the remote mining village of Diamond Lake, which happens to be near the dragon's new lair.
 Nondy was robbed by kobolds on his last trip, and he wants protection this time.
 He offers to pay each character 150 GP.

 #### Encounters